-The first thing you are going to need is a large container, a cardboard box, large plastic bowl or basket will work well.
-The purpose of this is to contain the mess from the digging and shredding so it needs to have sides high enough to do this but still allow your rabbit to hop in and out.
+The first thing you are going to need is a large container, its purpose is to contain the mess from the digging and shredding so it needs to have sides high enough to keep the stuff inside but still allow your rabbit to hop in and out.
 Card board boxes make an excellent choice as they are free and can be changed from time to time if they become tatty and to keep interest.
-Make sure it’s made of a safe material such as plain cardboard with out heavy ink or plastic finish and remove any tape or staples.
+Make sure it’s made of a safe material such as plain cardboard without heavy ink or a plastic finish and remove any tape or staples.
 Plastic bowls or boxes will also work well although they can be slippery so make sure your bunny can get stuck inside.
 Some thin plastic storage containing can break leaving sharp edges so choose something robust.
 Some wicker baskets can come treated in heavy varnish and even fire retardant chemical so avoid anything that looks to artificial in case its chewed.

 Next you will need to find a material your rabbit is going to enjoy digging and shredding.
-You can use soil which is what your rabbit probably would want however this can be very messy leaving dirt in your home and your bunny will be just as happy with an alternative that’s more manageable.
-A better choice can be shredded paper of some sort, its best if its mechanical shredded into strips like confetti.
+You can use soil or sand however this can be very messy leaving dirt in your home and your bunny will be just as happy with an alternative that’s more manageable.
+A better choice can be shredded paper of some sort, the waste from a paper shredder that’s cut into strips like confetti is a great choice.
+If you put any paper in avoid glossy print and make sure any staples are removed.
 Paper based packing material also make a great choice as its unprocessed and often makes a nice scrunchy noise which is a bonus.
-Don’t use bubble wrap or foam plastic sort.
-For a bit of variety you could also try placing a phone book in the box.
-Straw and hay are also good as their no problem with your rabbit eating this.
-News paper or magazines does not make a very good choice as the inks can be very heavy.
-Paper based litter is an option however as with all materials if you don't want your rabbit to confuse this will its litter tray so make sure you use something different material.
-Make sure any fillers you use are made of natural and untreated materials and avoid plastics as these could be harmful I’d digested.
-If you put any paper in avoid glossy print and make sure any staples are removed.
+Don’t use bubble wrap or the foam pellet or block fillers.
+Straw and hay are also good as its cheap and you rabbit may enjoy eating it.
+News paper or magazines don’t make a very good choice as the inks can be very heavy.
+Paper based litter is an option however your rabbit may confuse this will its litter tray so make sure you use something different.
+Often a variety of material works best as long as its make from a natural and untreated materials and not plastic as these could be harmful I’d digested.

 - Glossy magazines